dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Finding out that I had cancer was a total surprise.

-If it had not been for my own excellent primary care provider, a gay man himself who, at the time, was running a small, but very busy practice in Chelsea for nearly exclusively LGBTQ patients, I might very well not be here today.
+If it had not been for my own excellent primary care provider, a gay man himself who at that time was running a small, but very busy practice in Chelsea for nearly exclusively LGBTQ patients, I might very well not be here today.

 Regular cancer screenings save lives.
 Period.
 Many types of cancer, when caught early, are highly treatable.